phkaeser/wlmaker/doc/ROADMAP.md

 * Bugfixes
   * [done] Fix issue on fullscreen: The window border is kept, having the window off by 1 pixel.
-  * Fix bug: When switching workspace, pointer state appears to be reset.
   * [done] Add commandline flag to enable/disable XWayland start.
   * [done] Verify startup on console works.